 For instance, if the Mediterranean coast sounds like somewhere you want to be for an extended period, you will find that there is a community called Sun and Co.
 If you want to move around, country-to-country, continent-to-continent, get in touch with the Wi-Fi Tribe.
 Outsite is a third company, newly-formed, which programs co-living houses across the California coastline, Puerto Rico, and even Brooklyn.

-These are just three options within a mounting list of such, check out websites such as CoWoLi and Nomad List, which both rank and review hundreds of amazing places where you work, explore and enjoy the co-living dream.
+These are just three options within a mounting list of such, check out websites such as Nomad List, which both rank and review hundreds of amazing places where you work, explore and enjoy the co-living dream.

 What About a More Private-Living Space Abroad?